-2) The formal proximity between both problems does not imply that both problems are identical.
-In particular:

-- The goal of a multicriteria decision aiding process is not always to choose one and only one action.
-There are many other kinds of outcomes, unlike in social choice theory [ROY 85].

-- Some conditions look intuitive in social choice theory but are questionable in multicriteria decision aiding, and conversely.
-Let us mention, for example, that anonymity is not relevant in multicriteria decision aiding as soon as we wish to take criteria of different importance into account.
-Conversely, the set of potential actions to be evaluated is seldom given in multicriteria decision aiding (contrary to the set of candidates in social choice theory); it can evolve.
-The conditions telling us how an aggregation method should behave when this set changes (some actions are added or removed) are therefore more important in multicriteria decision aiding than in social choice theory.

-- The preferences to be aggregated in multicriteria decision aiding are the outcome of a long modeling phase along each criterion [BOU 90].
-This modeling phase can sometimes lead to incomplete preferences, fuzzy preferences or preferences such that indifference is not transitive [FOD 94, PER 92c, PER 98, ROU 85].
-In some circumstances, it is possible to finely model preference intensities or even to compare preference differences on different criteria [KEE 76, VON 86].
-Let us mention that handling uncertainty, imprecision or indeterminacy is often necessary to arrive at a recommendation in multicriteria decision aiding [BOU 89], contrary to social choice theory.

-- In multicriteria decision aiding, contrary to social choice, it is not always necessary to completely construct the global preference.
-Indeed, it can occur that the decision maker can express their global preference with respect to some pairs of alternatives.
-For example, they are able to state that they prefer x to z and y to z but they hesitate between x and y.
-If they then use an aggregation method, it is in order to construct the preference only between x and y and not on the whole set of alternatives.
-Of course, these preferences that we construct on some pairs of alternatives must be based on the single-criterion preferences of the decision maker but also on the global preferences stated.

-In multicriteria decision aiding, we therefore have a new element at our disposal: the global preferences.
+- the formal proximity between both problems does not imply that both problems are identical.
+In particular, - the goal of a multicriteria decision aiding process is not always to choose one and only one action.
+There are many other kinds of outcomes, unlike in social choice theory (see Roy, 1985); - some conditions look intuitive in social choice theory but are questionable in multicriteria decision aiding, and conversely.
+Let us mention, for example, that anonymity is not relevant in multicriteria decision aiding as soon as one wishes to take the different importances of the criteria into account.
+Conversely, the set of potential actions to be evaluated is seldom given in multicriteria decision aiding (contrary to the set of candidates in social choice theory).
+It can evolve.
+The conditions telling us how an aggregation method should behave when this set changes (some actions are added or removed) are therefore more important in multicriteria teria decision aiding than in social choice theory; - the preferences to be aggregated in multicriteria decision aiding are the outcome of a long modelling phase along each criterion (see Bouyssou, 1990).
+This modelling phase can sometimes lead to incomplete preferences, fuzzy preferences, preferences such that indifference is not transitive (see Fodor and Roubens, 1994; Perny and Roubens, 1998; Perny and Roy, 1992; Roubens and Vincke, 1985).
+In some circumstances, it is possible to finely model preference intensities or even to compare preference differences on different criteria (see Keeney and Raiffa, 1976; von Winterfeldt and Edwards, 1986).
+Let us mention that handling uncertainty, imprecision or indeterminacy is often necessary to arrive at a recommendation in multicriteria decision aiding (Bouyssou, 1989), contrary to social choice theory. - in multicriteria decision aiding, contrary to social choice, it is not always necessary to completely construct the global preference.
+Indeed, it can happen that the decision-maker can express his global preference with respect to some pairs of alternatives.
+For example, he is able to state that he prefers x to z and y to z but he hesitates between x and y.
+If he then uses an aggregation method, it is in order to construct the preference only between x and y and not on the whole set of alternatives.
+Of course, these preferences that we construct on some pairs of alternatives must be based on the single-criterion preferences of the decision-maker but also on the global preferences that he stated.
+So, in multicriteria decision aiding, we have a new element at our disposal: the global preferences.
 These do not exist in social choice theory.
 They are of course (very) incomplete but they can nevertheless help construct the global preference relation.
 In practice, these global preferences are often used by analysts in order to set the value of some parameters of the aggregation method they use.
-For instance, with the methods based on multi-attribute value theory (MAVT), the decision maker must compare (sometimes fictitious) alternatives in order to assess the value functions.
-The existence of these global preferences, totally non-existing in social choice theory, breaks the symmetry between multicriteria decision aiding and social choice theory.
-Few theoretical results have so far taken the global preferences of the decision maker into account.
-More research is needed [MAR 03].
+For instance, with the methods based on multi-attribute value theory (MAVT), the decision-maker must compare (sometimes fictitious) alternatives in order to determine the shape of the value functions.
+The existence of these global preferences, totally inexisting in social choice theory, breaks the symmetry between multicriteria decision aiding and social choice theory.
+Few theoretical results have so far taken the global preferences of the decision-maker into account.
+More research is needed (see however Marchant, 2003).

-Even if both domains are formally close to each other and if some conditions used in social choice theory can also be found in multicriteria decision aiding, we must beware of crude transpositions due to the many specificities of multicriteria aggregation.
+Even if both domains are formally close to each other and if some conditions used in social choice theory can also be found in multicriteria decision aiding, we must beware of crude transpositions because of the many specificities of multicriteria aggregation.